Last Updated on April 16, 2023 by Andrew Pirie

 When she gets there, she lines up beside a cluster of athletes with differences in sexual development (DSD), who are part-male in a strictly biological sense.
 Some were born with internal testes, which, when they hit puberty, flooded their system with testosterone, boosting muscular development that is unavailable to more than 99% of their female peers.

 The only athletes to run faster than these women are widely accepted as dopers, meaning your daughter’s only hope of winning is to boost her testosterone levels with anabolic steroids artificially.
 Otherwise, she can train as hard as she wants, but she’ll never win.
 It won’t even be close.

-TRANSGENDER ATHLETES EASILY FINISH 1ST, 2ND AT CONNECTICUT GIRLS INDOOR TRACK CHAMPIONSHIPS (VIDEO)
+TRANSGENDER ATHLETES EASILY FINISH 1ST, AND 2ND AT CONNECTICUT GIRLS INDOOR TRACK CHAMPIONSHIPS (VIDEO)

 Andraya Yearwood, a 17-year-old junior at Cromwell High School, is one of two transgender high school sprinters in Connecticut, transitioning to female and competing at a high level in track and field.

 Yearwood came in at second in the 55-meter dash at the state open indoor track championships.
 The winner, Terry Miller of Bloomfield High, is the other transgender person who set a meet record of 6.95 seconds.